prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 32547700427718657	BBC News - Haiti to issue ex-president Aristide with passport http://www.bbc.co.uk/news/world-latin-america-12330414
 ```

-We consider each group of tweets above a *semantic cluster*, representing an equivalence class of tweets that contain the same information (i.e., redundant).
-Each cluster can be represented be a *cluster representative*, which we take to be the first (chronologically earliest) tweet in each semantic cluster.
+We consider each group of tweets above a *semantic cluster*, representing an equivalence class of tweets that contain the same information (i.e., retrieving more than one cluster member is redundant). _The ideal TTG run would retrieve one and only one tweet from each cluster of each topic._

 Note that much like the notion of relevance, what constitutes *substantive* differences is in the eye of the assessor.
 For simplicity, this judgment is taken only on the level of tweets, *not* any smaller unit.

 Human assessors will create semantic clusters from the list of tweets judged to be "relevant" or "highly relevant" from the ad hoc task.
 These clusters will then be used to score system results.
 A few examples of TREC topics from 2011 and 2012 that have been grouped into semantic clusters can be found [here](http://ylwang99.github.io/TweetTimelineGeneration/semantic-clusters.html).